pml-reading-club/pml-reading-club.github.io/index.md

 ## 📖 Our Mission

-We aim to create a **supportive space** for researchers, students, and practitioners to learn advanced probabilistic ML together.
+We aim to create a **supportive space** for researchers, students, and practitioners to learn probabilistic ML together.
 Whether you're just starting out or are an experienced researcher, you'll find a welcoming community here.

 {: .note }
-> Sessions are held weekly and include presentations, discussions, and Q&A. All recordings and materials are shared openly.
+> Sessions are held every other week and include presentations, discussions, and Q&A. All recordings and materials are shared openly.

 ---